 For all the latest guides, deals and loopholes simply sign up today – it's spam-free!

 The best way to get regular upgrades is to join a frequent flyer scheme and diligently build up points/miles.

-Getting to top levels like 'Gold' or 'Premier' (varies by airline) gives you huge status at check-in, putting you at the front of the line for any spare expensive seats, and sometimes even equals an upgrade every time one's available.
-Of course, to get there, you need to fly regularly and airlines can make it tricky to accrue points on discounted flights.
+Getting to top levels like 'Gold' or 'Premier' (varies by airline) gives you huge status at check-in, putting you at the front of the queue for any spare expensive seats, and sometimes even equals an upgrade every time one's available.
+Of course, to get there you need to fly regularly and airlines can make it tricky to accrue points on discounted flights.

 If you don't take to the skies that often, it's still a good idea to join as most are free and you're more likely to get an upgrade than if you've no relationship with the airline at all.

 Even if you have no intention of sticking with the airline you're flying with, it could still be worth joining its scheme to leapfrog people who haven't, and nothing stops you signing up for a few different ones.

 If you have no luck with a free upgrade, loyalty schemes also allow you to use any points to buy an upgrade for some tickets.